ismb/it.ismb.pert.osgi.dal.web-apis/README.md

   ws://host:port/wsoverload
  ```

- on this channel, the client will receive events according to the Overload status:
+ on this channel, the client will receive events according to the Overload status in the topic:

  ```
- {"topic":"ah/eh/overload/NO_OVERLOAD","properties":{}}
+ ah/eh/overload/NO_OVERLOAD
  ```

  or

  ```
- {"topic":"ah/eh/overload/CONTRACTUAL_WARNING","properties":{}}
+ah/eh/overload/CONTRACTUAL_WARNING
  ```

  or